 - character assassination or other social issues

 - impact at work (e.g., tenure or disciplinary processes)

 Moreover, one of the most important things to do is carefully analyze your insurance policy.
 In conjunction with Fla.
 Stat.
 Sec.
 627.4137, we ask insurers to please forward to us the statement under oath of the information identified in Fla.
 Stat.
 Sec.
-627.4137 as well as all information identified in that Florida Statute.
+627.4137 as well as all information defined in that Florida Statute.
 Pursuant to said statute, we requested this information within 30 days of the date of our letter to insurers.

 We also explore what is known as bad faith claims.
 Proof of insurer bad faith comes not only from the fact that the insurance company’s decision was wrong.
-Generally, we also prove some other component to the insurer’s wrongful decision.
-For example, a plaintiff sometimes can establish that the insurer’s decision lacked a reasonable basis and that the insurer knew or recklessly disregarded the absence of a reasonable basis for its decision.
+Generally, we also prove some other components to the insurer’s wrongful decision.
+For example, a plaintiff sometimes can establish that the insurer’s decision lacked a reasonable basis and that the insurer knew or recklessly disregarded the absence of a consistent basis for its decision.

-If you have an irma hurricane related claim, don’t go it alone.
+If you have an Irma hurricane-related claim, don’t go it alone.
 Call our attorneys for a free consultation.
 We often assist people without charging them fees or costs unless they recover.